gohugoio/hugo/content/en/templates/shortcode-templates.md

 ---
 title: Create your own shortcodes
 linkTitle: Shortcode templates
-description: You can extend Hugo's built-in shortcodes by creating your own using the same templating syntax as that for single and list pages.
+description: You can extend Hugo's embedded shortcodes by creating your own using the same templating syntax as that for single and list pages.
 categories: [templates]
 keywords: [shortcodes,templates]
 menu: